-A join initiative between BGCI and Fauna & Flora International
+The Global Trees Campaign is a joint initiative between BGCI and Fauna & Flora International

-BGCI provides the Secretariat for the Global Partnership for Plant Conservation, which brings together international, regional and national organisations in order to contribute to the implementation of the Global Strategy for Plant Conservation (GSPC)
+BGCI provides the Secretariat for the Global Partnership for Plant Conservation, which brings together international, regional and national organisations in order to contribute to the implementation of the Global Strategy for Plant Conservation (GSPC).